IoannisPapadakis/rrrandom/README.md

 ## Is it a fair dice?

 Lets say we roll the dice 20 times and we get 6 times a six.
-The expected value is 20/6 = 3.33, so 3 times.
+The expected value is 20/6 = 3.33, so 3 times a six.
+Getting 6 times a six is twice as high as expected (6 vs. 3).
 How likely is this result.
-We test it using randomize, repeat, reject:
+We test it using randomize, repeat, reject.
+After repeating the randomization 1000 times we get the following result:

 <img src="https://github.com/rolkra/rrrandom/blob/master/dice_result.png" alt="randomize, repeat, reject" width="600">

-So there is a 9.4% Chance that getting 6 times a six is just random.
+So there is a 9.4% chance to get 6 times a six just by random.
+This is quite low, so probably check the dice for manipulation before gambling for money!